revelaction/go-srs/README.md

 ## Use

-First instantiate the srs struct with the provided algorithm, uid and db implementations:
+First, instantiate the srs struct with the provided algorithm, uid and db implementations:

 	// Algo
 	now := time.Now().UTC()